 While month-to-month agreements allow for more flexibility and often require less of a deposit, the fixed-term lease usually is the best option for tenants who do not plan on moving for at least a year (or whatever the lease term happens to be).

 Questions About Lease Terms?
-Get Matched with a Local Real Estate Attorney for Free
+Consider Contacting a Real Estate Attorney

 Even honest mistakes with the drafting of leases and lease-related disputes with tenants can get landlords into sticky legal situations.
-The best way to avoid these types of legal problems is to speak with a real estate lawyer in your area if you have additional questions or need help resolving a dispute.
-Get started today with a free real estate attorney match.
+The best way to avoid these types of legal problems is to speak with a landlord-tenant attorney in your area if you have additional questions or need help resolving a dispute.